gold/flam/README.md

 # flam
-Free storage at Google: no account or registration required!
+Free and secure data storage: no account or registration required

+Work in progress...

+First release will be available April 2015.